ozontech/file.d/docs/examples.md

 ## Kafka to graylog
 The following config reads logs from kafka, processes them and sends into gelf endpoint(graylog).
-It assumes that logs are in docker format.
+It assumes that logs are in docker json format.
 ```yaml
 pipelines:
   kafka_gelf_example: